corticometrics/rend/README.md

 Our goal is to release an end-to-end interactive dashboard creation tool called [`SurfBoard`](https://github.com/corticometrics/surfboard) to encompass the features in this repo.
 `SurfBoard` would take commonly produced [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki) brain MRI segmentation results and create a dashboard like the one linked above for users to examine and quality check results.

-Please add any questions or comments as issues to this repo!
+If you have questions or comments, or you're interested in a demo of the neuroimaging visualization dashboard, please leave an issue or reach out to me on Twitter ([@ltirrell_](https://twitter.com/ltirrell_))!

 ## Setup
 Code in this repo has been tested using Python 3.6, and should also work with Python 3.7 and 3.8.
 To setup a virtual environment and install all requirements, run the following commands: